 Security is a must for any home.
 Remind your customers to eliminate potential dangers such as poorly-lit walkways, shrubbery that could serve as a hiding place for robbers, and unused furniture or vehicles that contribute to an air of neglect.

-For more curb appeal ideas regarding siding, visit the LP SmartSide gallery.
+For more curb appeal ideas and inspiration regarding siding, visit LPSmartSide.com.

 If you’re a skilled Do-It-Yourselfer, you can install siding on your own without assistance from a contractor.
 You would need to carefully read and follow the manufacturer’s installation instructions, plus review and understand the terms of the siding warranty.Continue Reading

 Not long ago, we used the term “Hail Zone” to describe those unfortunate places in mid-America that frequently experience devastating hail storms.
 But these house-battering storms are no longer confined to Oklahoma, Kansas and west Texas.
 In fact, they’ve occurred in all 50 states.